Questions: Scott Mollman, Workshop Coordinator workshops@kcactf5.org

 Examples of past intensives include, New Play Dramaturgy: Collaborative Theatre Challenge, Puppet Power: Puppetry as a Tool of Social Change, Foley Crap: Turning Junk into Awesome Sound Effects, Costume Runway, Screen Shot: Head Shot Styling Techniques for Camera.

-If you are interested in leading an intensive, please contact the workshop coordinator Scott Mollman directly at workshops@kcactf5.org before submitting your proposal.
+If you are interested in leading an intensive, please contact workshop coordinator Brad Carlson directly at [email protected] before submitting your proposal.

 Intensives are longer session interactive workshops.
 Intensives may be proposed in any workshop area (Design and Technology, Playwrighting and Dramaturgy, Acting and Directing, etc.) and can be geared toward a specific skill level.